kel16/ComputerVision/K-means/README.md

 - (d) Other property that you choose as the feature space.

 Visualize the results for all the cases with k = 2, 4, 6.
 Analyze your results.

+## Solution notes
+`initial.py` is the source code provided with the task description.

+`solution.ipynb` contains my code implementation.